salardelavar/OPENSEES_SALAR/EIGHT_ANALYSIS_DUCTILITY_DAMAGE_INDEX_&_ENERGY_DISSIPATION_CAPACITY_INDEX/README.md

-On This Page, There Are Python and OpenSees codes, which are written by Salar Delavar Ghashghaei (Qashqai).
+On This Page, There Are Python and OpenSees scripts, which are written by Salar Delavar Ghashghaei (Qashqai).

 In Each OpenSees Project Script File, Eight Analysis Protocols Are Implemented:
 (1) [PERIOD] : Structural Period